sappy-69/Nuvio-Wiki/docs/troubleshooting.md

 ### 7.2 High Memory Usage or Battery Drain

-- Hardware acceleration reduces CPU load during playback and typically improves battery life on supported devices.
-Ensure it is enabled under **Settings → Player → Hardware Acceleration**.
+- Decoder efficiency significantly affects battery life.
+Go to **Settings → Player → Advanced Processing & Decoding → Decoder Priority** and set it to **Prefer device decoders**.
+This uses your hardware decoder chips when available, offloading work from the CPU and reducing battery drain compared to software (FFmpeg) decoding.
 - Avoid leaving Nuvio running in the background indefinitely.
 Close it fully when not in use.
 - On Android, check **Battery Settings → Battery Usage** to confirm Nuvio is the source of drain and not a background service.